symbol/symbol-docs/source/concepts/multisig-account.rst

     **Modifications**

-    List of :doc:`accounts <account>` enabled to announce and cosign transactions for its approval.
+    Each account in the modification list can be enabled to announce and cosign transactions for its approval (1) or deleted from a the multisig account (0).